The state of American workers today is jarring.

 All these obstacles have lasting effects.
 One researcher found that “the residual effects of wealth remain for 10 to 15 generations.”

 This is not to say some poor people won’t spend money on non-essentials, fall into a routine that doesn’t devote much time to searching for a higher-paying job, or give up on a job search in despair.
 These things happen and are predictable.
 Yet these issues must be understood within the context of the cycle of poverty; to focus on them alone is to deny socio-economic realities.
 It’s been found that even geniuses, with I.Q.s approaching 200, who come from poor homes are less successful than geniuses who come from wealthier homes (see Outliers, Gladwell).
+Middle-class persons who struggle to understand how the poor could have fewer opportunities and advantages should compare themselves to the wealthy.
+Growing up, did you have the same opportunities as the child of a billionaire?
+Did your parents’ massive donation to Harvard or Princeton help you get in?
+Did your parents give you a million dollars to help start your first business?
+Did they have CEO friends in the Fortune 500 or on Wall Street, and could put in a good word for you?
+Of course not.

 The factors that make poverty so hard to escape are numerous, but not difficult to understand.
 We should recall what Dr. Martin Luther King, Jr. said of poor blacks, who are to this day disproportionately impoverished due to past and present racial discrimination, which makes them special targets for those wishing to attack the poor as lazy or foolish.
 King condemned our propensity to view poverty as due to personal flaws, like an unwillingness to work hard, ignoring different opportunities within different social conditions.
 To paraphrase King (Why We Can’t Wait), the poor man